KristianLyng/varnishfoo/chapter-1.rst

 Varnish).
 This is available freely through their site at http://varnish-software.com, after registration.

-An other less known source of information for Varnish is the flow charts/``dot``-graphs used to document the VCL state engine.
+Another less known source of information for Varnish is the flow charts/``dot``-graphs used to document the VCL state engine.
 The only official location for this is found in the source code of Varnish, under ``doc/graphviz/``.
 They can be generated, assuming you have